Types Of Live Cultures - Our Live Cultures Strains

-What is a probiotic strain?
+What is a live cultures strain?

-Many people (healthcare professionals included) misunderstand the definition of a probiotic 'strain'.
+Many people (healthcare professionals included) misunderstand the definition of a 'strain'.
 Read on to make sure you are in the know.

 Viable, effective strains

-Featured OptiBac Probiotics Strains
+Featured OptiBac strains

-Saccharomyces boulardii is an internationally acclaimed probiotic yeast that works in a very different manner to our other strains.
-Saccharomyces boulardii is actually transient, and has undergone rigorous clinical research to demonstrate is ability to bind to and flush out pathogenic bacteria such as E. coli and Salmonella, naturally working against diarrhoea.
-Saccharomyces boulardii has also shown to have strong anti-inflammatory properties and to help prevent fungal overgrowth from yeasts such as Candida albicans.
+Saccharomyces boulardii is an internationally acclaimed yeast that works in a very different manner to our other strains.
+Saccharomyces boulardii is actually transient, and has undergone rigorous clinical research to demonstrate, amongst other things, its ability to reach the gut alive.
+Find 'Saccharomyces boulardii' in our shop.

 Lactobacillus rhamnosus Rosell-11 & Lactobacillus acidophilus Rosell-52 is an incredibly well researched combination of strains.This combination of friendly bacteria has over 31 clinical trials in support of them, and have been scientifically proven to reach the gut alive, even during a course of antibiotics.
 Find Lactobacillus rhamnosus Rosell-11 and Lactobacillus acidophilus Rosell-52 in 'For every day'.